The disturbing story of David Shearing and the Wells Gray Park camping murders

 On November 19, 1983, The RCMP found Shearing in Tumbler Ridge, north of Kamloops, where he was due to appear in court in a few days on a possession of stolen property charge of a significant amount of tools.
 He was taken into custody for questioning.

 Despite his reputation and criminal record, Shearing came from a respectable family.
-His father, since deceased, had once been a prison guard, and his brother was a sheriff.
-Shearing had graduated from high school and had completed a heavy mechanic course.
+His father, who has since died, had once been a prison guard, and his brother was a sheriff.
+Shearing graduated from high school and completed a heavy mechanic course.

-Royal Canadian Mounted Police detectives Sergeant Mike Eastham and Constable Ken Liebel were convinced David Shearing was guilty initially and tried to get his confidence.
+Royal Canadian Mounted Police detectives Sergeant Mike Eastham and Constable Ken Liebel were initially convinced David Shearing was guilty and tried to gain his confidence.
 Eventually, they persuaded him to confess the crimes by getting him to relax and defer appointing a lawyer.

 Coincidentally, David Shearing was one of the first individuals to have been interviewed by RCMP after the investigation started when the two families were discovered in the car.
 The interview took place in the backyard of the Shearing family farmhouse, around a mile from the murder scene.
 At the time of the interview, the murder weapon, Shearing’s .22 caliber rifle, hung on the wall of the family home.
 When police were questioned why they didn’t seize the firearm and test it to see if casings fired from it matched those found at the scene, Inspector Vic Edwards cited basic rights.
 “I don’t have any right to go into your house and examine your guns.
 The same as I didn’t have any right to go into Mr. Shearing’s house.
 We had no reason to suspect him.”